Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 - Master’s of Finance and a Master’s degree in Mathematics

 None of these are as popular as the MSF/MBA.
-But if you can get an MBA with a specialization in finance, what is the difference?
+But if you can get an MBA specializing in finance, what is the difference?

-An MBA with a specialization in Finance is typically a broader degree than the more finely focused MSF.
+An MBA specializing in Finance is typically a broader degree than the more finely focused MSF.
 Additionally, with an MBA, you can achieve more than one specialization.
-So you could specialize in finance and human resources if that was what you wanted.
+So you could specialize in finance and human resources if that interests you.
 However, you will find that specializations in the MSF program are more constrained, especially considering that the MSF is generally a one-year program, so you won’t have time to branch out as you would with a multi-year MBA or dual degree program.

 - What is the Difference Between a Degree in Economics and a Degree in Finance?